veltzer/demos-python/src/examples/long/debugging_pudb/README.md

+# Debugging with `pudb`

-This example shows how you can debug with the pudb python module.
+This example shows how you can debug with the `pudb` python module.

-see the debug_session.sh file to see how to start the debug session.
+see the `debug_session.sh` file to see how to start the debug session.